GillianPlatform/Gillian/sphinx/js/folder-structure.rst

   * ``bin``: The Gillian-JS binary

-  * ``environment``: Execution environment, not part of the repository, created using ``esy init:env``.
+  * ``environment``: Execution environment, not part of the repository, created using ``make js-init-env``.
 It contains useful scripts for testing Gillian-JS, and examples are copied in it so that they can be safely modified.

   * ``examples``: Various examples